 Port Renfrew Accommodation

-They are a suprising number of choices of Port Renfrew accommodation, including hotels and cabins, considering the size.
+Considering its size, there are a suprising number of choices when it comes to Port Renfrew accommodation, including hotels, cabins and camping.

 With an incredible view and the sound of the waves to lull you to sleep, Wild Renfrew Seaside Cottages is a great choice for accommodation in Port Renfrew.
 It is close to the local pub and marina and also has a private beach to relax on.